institutional-grammar-pl/ig-tagger/README.md

 ## Technical information

 ### Update of models
-* **Sentence type classification** - [The ML model](https://github.com/institutional-grammar-pl/policydemic-annotator/blob/master/igannotator/sentence_type_classifier.joblib) can be changed/retrained as a new file with serialized Python object with `.predict(self, sentences: List[str]) -> List[bool]` method and returns True for regulative sentences.
+* **Sentence type classification** - [The ML model](https://github.com/institutional-grammar-pl/ig-tagger/blob/master/igtagger/sentence_type_classifier.joblib) can be changed/retrained as a new file with serialized Python object with `.predict(self, sentences: List[str]) -> List[bool]` method and returns True for regulative sentences.
 Corrected files can be gathered for building better classifier.

 ### Programming interface

-The package can be used within `import igannotator` with object-oriented operations included in `igannotator.backend` and file operations included in `igannotator.frontend`.
+The package can be used within `import igtagger` with object-oriented operations included in `igtagger.backend` and file operations included in `igtagger.frontend`.
 ```
-from igannotator import backend
+from igtagger import backend
 backend.get_annotated_sentences(df)
 ```